winhowes/uncFix/README.md

 Installation
 ======
-To install, download uncFix.xpi and open it with Firefox.
+To install, download uncFix.xpi in the Firefox folder and open it with Firefox.